Code-Institute-Submissions/lilychuang78-milestone2-1/README.md

 ### Languages
 1. HTML: HTML5 is used to structure the website.
 2. CSS: it is widely used to style the website.
-3. JavaScript: it is used for interactive purpose of the website.
+3. JavaScript: it is used for interactive purposes of the website.
+    - hero image slide show
+    - Google Maps
+    - real time weather app
+    - Google Translate
+    - Interactive charts
+    - contact form
+    - go to the top button
 ### Libraries
 1. [Bootstrap 4](https://getbootstrap.com/docs/5.0/getting-started/introduction/): Bootstrap class are used throughout the website.
 Bootstrap grid is used to implement responsive display on different devices.
 2. [FANCYBOX](https://fancyapps.com/fancybox/3/): it is used to display cuisine images and allows the users to click to see a bigger picture.
 It is also used to allow the users to click and view a YouTube video in the section "Info", subsection of "Culture".